AWBuchanan7/GBcamera-ImageSaver/README.md

 # gb-camera-image-saver
-A python utility for reading images from a GameBoy Camera and saving them to your PC!
+A utility for reading images from a GameBoy Camera and saving them to your PC!

 # How to Use